realworldocaml/book/book/platform/README.md

 ### Defining module names

-Individual `ml` and `mli` files each define OCaml modules, named after the file and capitalised.
+A matching pair of `ml` and `mli` files define an OCaml module, named after the file and capitalized.
 Modules names are the only name you refer to within OCaml code.

 Let's create a `Msg` module in our skeleton project inside `lib/`.